-Partial dentures are used when there are few natural teeth remain in the mouth.
+Partial dentures are used when there are few natural teeth remaining in the mouth.
 They come in two types – fixed partial dentures and removable partial dentures.
 What is commonly known as dental bridges are a type of fixed partial denture, where an artificial tooth is permanently anchored between two healthy teeth.
-Removable partial dentures are often used when there is multiple missing teeth in a mouth.
+Removable partial dentures are often used when there are multiple missing teeth in a mouth.
 They are temporarily secured to any remaining natural teeth using small clasps or dental crowns.

 Modern Denture Improvements

-There have been many new developments when it comes to the design and the make of dentures.
+There have been many new developments when it comes to the design and the making of dentures.
 The functionality of the dentures has been greatly enhanced, and the materials used to make them are a lot softer and more comfortable on the gums.
 Custom-fit dentures are specific to your mouth; the color of the natural teeth is matched to the dentures, making them look and feel as natural as possible.

 Implant Supported Dentures

 Regular dentures are designed to rest and be secured on the gums.
-Implant supported dentures are used when a person does not have many remaining natural teeth but has a strong enough jaw to support the implant surgery.
+Implant supported dentures are used when a person does not have any remaining natural teeth but has a strong enough jaw to support the implant surgery.
 These dentures include anchors that support prosthetic, replacement teeth.
 They are most commonly used for the lower jaw since regular dentures are most unstable in this area.

 Benefits of Dentures

-As a flexible restorative treatment, dentures can replace missing teeth regardless of there being multiple gaps or a full set of teeth are missing.
+As a flexible restorative treatment, dentures can replace missing teeth regardless of there being multiple gaps or a full set of teeth missing.
 They can help boost self-confidence by restoring a full smile and preventing any sagging cheeks that can occur without the structural support of a full set of teeth.
 Removable dentures also give you the possibility to wear them only at your desire, comfort, and convenience.

 Types of Dentures